Role of Chief Revenue Officer (CRO) in 2023 and the Impact on Marketing

 Inspired and Enterprising

 A successful CRO must be bold and assertive while remaining stable and reliable.
 They must concentrate on telling stories rather than just reaching the numbers.
-A forward-thinking CRO is well aware of the company’s potential for expansion, and can effortlessly combine business judgement with his financial expertise.
+A forward-thinking CRO is well aware of the company’s potential for expansion, and can effortlessly combine business judgment with his financial expertise.

 Data-driven

 CROs control product structure, price, and the buyer’s journey.
 They must be data-obsessed if they want to make wise decisions.
-In order to find the answers to critical concerns like how to make it simpler for customers to purchase when selling subscriptions and how to target the right customers on the right channel at the right time for upsells and cross-sells, researchers examine customer behavior.
+To find the answers to critical concerns like how to make it simpler for customers to purchase when selling subscriptions and how to target the right customers on the right channel at the right time for upsells and cross-sells, researchers examine customer behavior.
 They frequently use CRM software to unify all teams’ data around a single customer view.

 Agile and Adaptive to Change